-A lovely island in the Western Caribbean, Roatan is a popular tourist destination that welcomes hundreds of cruise ships and thousands of tourists each week.
+A lovely island in the Western Caribbean, Roatan is a popular tourist destination that welcomes cruise ships and thousands of tourists each week.
 There is no shortage of fun things to do on the island.
 From snorkeling and scuba diving to going on boat tours and enjoying the local cuisine, there is something for everyone here in Roatan.
 You can swim with the dolphins or go on an excursion with a fishing charter.
 Canopy tour and zip-lining adventures can be found in the Roatan’s lush jungle and mountains, while activities like kayaking and horseback riding are also popular.
 Let’s take a look at some of the best fun things you can do in Roatan while on vacation.

 Snorkeling or Diving

 Did you know that the island of Roatan sits on the second largest barrier reef in the world?
 This is the main reason why snorkeling or diving is definitely the most popular water activity on the island.
 Discover the amazing underwater world as you are swimming from a beach into the deep-blue waters of the Caribbean.
 Expect to see an abundance of fish and coral life while scuba diving in Roatan.

 Although West Bay Beach can get crowded by tourists in high season, it is still one of the best beaches in this part of the world.
 Think of activities like jet-skiing, flying on a water jetpack, and swimming.
 You can also snorkel from shore here at West Bay or take a glass bottom boat tour.

 One of the best ways to explore the island of Roatan is going on a boat tour around the island.
 You will have an opportunity to see Roatan’s lush forest and rolling hills from the boat.
 In case you are a fan of starfish, some boat tours can take you to certain spots along the reef where you can see a bunch of them.